 The problem highlighted by the recent Austrian ruling – and subsequent ones in Germany (against Cookiebot, Google fonts) and in France – is actually about ANY transfer of data to ANY entity that does not have the same high standard of privacy and data protection as the EU.

 Note, I deliberately use the word “entity” rather than country.
-This is because a US business such as Google, Facebook et al, is subject to US FISA 702 (the “cloud act”).
-Meaning the US government and its agencies can gain access to data whenever they demand – and in secret.
+This is because a US business such as Google, Facebook et al, are subject to US FISA 702 (and the “CLOUD act” amendments).
+Meaning the US government and its agencies can gain access to data whenever they demand – and in secret, meaning the end users affected are unaware and have no powers of redress.
 This is fundamentally incompatible with EU law.
 It means that even if Google et al geographically ring fenced its cloud services and data centres e.g. within the EU, it does not solve the problem.

 And this is NOT LIMITED to Google Analytics – it is in the spotlight for this ruling because they are so ubiquitous and quite frankly riddled with personal identifiers without a clear definition of who can use the data.
 That is, apart from the website collecting it, is Google itself mining the same data?
 Adobe Analytics faces identical issues.
 Also think about your CMS, CRM, email, cloud document storage etc…